 The drawback?
 It’s huge and takes up half of a queen-size bed.
 We had to be very creative to still manage to cuddle.
 If you know about Jamaica, you know the summer heat, is no joke!
 It was very uncomfortable when I needed the support but would sweat buckets being cocooned.

-Where: I had made up my mind to have my mom make me one when I lucked out.
+Where: They are available on Amazon.
+I had made up my mind to have my mom make me one when I lucked out.
 I visited the Ping’s Half Way Tree store, and when I described what I wanted to make, the sales rep said she thought they may have one.
 She found 3, and I was able to purchase it there for JMD$3000.
 It was definitely a win!
-You can, however, source the pillow on Amazon or any other baby store.

 This is the shape pillow I had, however, there are a wide variation of shapes.

-I knew that moisture would be essential if I was going to have any hope of limiting stretch marks, but instead of relying on manufactured creams, I made my own.
+I knew that moisture would be essential if I was going to have any hope of limiting stretch marks, but instead of relying on manufactured creams, I made my own DIY Body Butter Recipe.
 MOISTURE is imperative, not just oil.
 I bought Unrefined Shea Butter, coconut oil and olive oil and made a mixture that I used every day on my breasts, belly, sides and lower back.
 I would encourage you to add your hips to your own regimen.

 Where: Olive and coconut oil can be found virtually anywhere on the island.
-Shea butter a little more scarce.
-I bought mine on Amazon for USD$14.95 and had it shipped through ShipMe.
-I paid ShipMe around J$1000+ to collect. ( They charge per pound.)
+Shea Butter a little more scarce.
+I bought mine on Amazon and had it shipped through ShipMe to Jamaica.
+(They charge per pound.)
 The good news is I have been using this every day since March 2016 and have since made two of the containers (shown below).
 The second container is not yet finished and I’ve also been using the product in my baby’s hair for a few weeks now (It does wonders for a dry patch her scalp has).
-I also still have enough Shea Butter left to make another container or two of product.
+I also still have enough Shea Butter left to make another container or two of the product.

-Another product tht is definitely a must-have for the new momis Lansinah HPA Lanolin Nipple cream.
+Another product that is definitely a must-have for the new mom is Lansinoh HPA Lanolin Nipple Cream.
 This little tube of product saved me from screaming bloody murder while my nipples got used to breastfeeding.
 I would never attempt to go without it if I had another child.
-It’s safe for baby and doesn’t need to be removed before feeding (I removed it anyway and reapplied).
+It’s safe for the baby and doesn’t need to be removed before feeding (I removed it anyway and reapplied).
 It’s also great for chapped lips!
-It’s now a handbag favorite.
-It’s only 1.41 oz of product but a little goes a long way.
+It’s now a handbag favourite.
+It’s only 1.41 oz of the product but a little goes a long way.
 I am still on my first tube though I no longer need it for breastfeeding (3 1/2 months later).

 These are awesome!
 You can put them in your bra or stick them onto a close fitting top or dress if you want to go braless.
 They really do keep you dry.
 I never notice if my breasts have been leaking until I notice the difference in the weight of the pad.
 It never ever, ever feels wet.